cure-lab/SCINet/README.md

 ## Dataset

-We conduct the experiments on 11 popular time-series datasets, namely Electricity Transformer Temperature (ETTh1, ETTh2 and ETTm1) , Traffic, Solar-Energy, Electricity and Exchange Rate and PeMS (PEMS03, PEMS04, PEMS07 and PEMS08), ranging from power, energy, finance and traffic domains.
+We conduct the experiments on **11** popular time-series datasets, namely **Electricity Transformer Temperature (ETTh1, ETTh2 and ETTm1) , Traffic, Solar-Energy, Electricity and Exchange Rate and PeMS (PEMS03, PEMS04, PEMS07 and PEMS08)**, ranging from **power, energy, finance and traffic domains**.

 ### Overall information of the 11 datasets